+South Transept

-South Transept Here you will find a panel highlighting more of the life and work of Charles Kempe.
-Now your pilgrimage has ended, you can find out more about Kempe, St Mary Magdalene church and its people, by accessing the QR codes on the tables in the refreshments area Scan this QR code to view a souvenir of your visit to St Mary Magdalene Church.
+Here you will find a panel highlighting more of the life and work of Charles Kempe.

+Now your pilgrimage has ended, you can find out more about Kempe, St Mary Magdalene church and its people, by accessing the QR codes on the tables in the refreshments area.

+Scan this QR code to view a souvenir of your visit to St Mary Magdalene Church.

 There is more to discover about St Mary Magdalene Church and its people.

 There are two other pilgrimage trail leaflets to follow around the church.
-There are two souvenir leaflets for the two other most famous burials here.